What Does a Registered Psychologist Actually Do? A Straightforward Guide

 Think of someone starting in community mental health, treating diverse populations with limited resources.
 Five years later, they transition to private practice focusing on trauma, applying the diagnostic skills and cultural competence developed earlier while gaining scheduling autonomy and higher income.

 Professional satisfaction varies significantly by setting.
-Research shows private practice correlates with highest satisfaction ratings at 82%, compared to 79% in university counseling centers, 71% in community mental health, and 67% in hospital settings.
+Research shows private practice correlates with highest satisfaction ratings, followed by university counselling centres, with community mental health and hospital settings showing somewhat lower satisfaction - though this varies considerably by individual fit and workplace culture.

 Dr. Carol Goodheart, former president of the American Psychological Association, observes: "What consistently emerges is that each environment selects for and reinforces different aspects of our professional selves.
 Hospital psychologists become expert collaborators and rapid assessors.
 Private practitioners become skilled relationship builders and treatment planners.
 Neither is superior - they're different competency profiles shaped by setting demands."